thecodrr/BreadPlayer/.github/ISSUE_TEMPLATE.md

 ### Actual Behaviour:

 #### What Happened?
-[Write detailed explaination of what actually happened.
+_[Write detailed explaination of what actually happened.
 Did the app crash?
-Did the app hang? etc.]
+Did the app hang? etc.]_

 #### How it happened?
-[Write detailed explaination of how the problem occured.
+_[Write detailed explaination of how the problem occured.
 What were you doing?
-When did it happen? etc.]
+When did it happen? etc.]_

 ### Expected Behaviour:

 #### What were you expecting?
-[Write in detail what you were expecting from BreadPlayer when the problem occured.]
+_[Write in detail what you were expecting from BreadPlayer when the problem occured.]_

 ### Steps to reproduce the bug:

-1. First Step here
+1.
-2. Second step here
+2.
-3. and so on...
+3.
+...

 ### General Information:
 1. Bread Player Version: